thrawn01/hugo-blog/content/post/golang-testing-package-encourages-good-package-design.markdown

 When writing private functions first it is common to write tests for the private functions at the same time.
-This can result in less rigorous testing of the public interface, as the developer might reason the private function is well covered, no need to duplicate the same test for the public function, or at best results in a duplication of testing for both the public and private methods.
+This can result in less rigorous testing of the public surface, as the developer might reason the private function is well covered, no need to duplicate the same test for the public function, or at best results in a duplication of testing for both the public and private methods.